theaupihouee/covid-tests-simulation/README.md

 ![Graph Simulations](images/graph_simulations.jpg)

 **We can thus confirm that for a low proportion of population infected (<0.4), it is worth using grouped testing as the average test needed per person is inferior to 1.
-However, when the proportion goes above 0.4, the method is not efficient anymore and testing each person individually becomes necessary (or reducing the number persons in the pool)**
+However, when the proportion goes above 0.4, the method is not efficient anymore and testing each person individually becomes necessary (or reducing the number of people in the pool)**